ReluctantHacker/notes/physics/NewtonMechanics.md

 ```math
 \Delta s = \dfrac{1}{2}\cdot a\cdot t^2
 ```

+Mathematically, is there a quantity the we

+we noticed that if we perform same force on two objects with different mass, speed or momentum, the distance they stop may be the same.

 We can easily say that two objects with different mass and different initial speed, may have same distance to stop if we perform same force on them.
 ```math